-Well I am back home after an awesome time in New Zealand.
+Well I am back home after an awesome time on my New Zealand tahr hunting adventure.
 Certainly Tahr hunting is one of the toughest things you will ever do, but there is something about it that draws you in, and one thing is for sure; you will go back and do it again, as I will.
 I chose to hunt public land (Department of Conservation or DoC) as this is a much cheaper option than a private land hunt, albeit the tougher option.

 With our camp and hunting gear organized, we headed up into the first side valley to look for Tahr.
 At our first glassing point, my guide had his Leica binos to his eyes for approximately two minutes when he says “There’s one….two.”
 He had to point them out for me, these animals are seriously hard to spot and it took me a day or two until I was finding them for myself.
 Anyhow, we found two nannies and a young bull about a kilometer away atop a bluff so we moved on further up the gully for a look.
 Near the head of the gully we spotted about five bulls spread down a ridge, but with the day getting on we opted to leave them for the morning.